logiqai/docs/irondb/tools/grafana-data-source.md

 ### URL[​](https://docs.circonus.com/irondb/tools/irondb-grafana#url) <a href="#url" id="url"></a>

 * Standalone: If this datasource will access a standalone IRONdb cluster, then this is the URL where IRONdb can be accessed.
 Example: `http://nodename:8112`, or if [TLS](https://docs.circonus.com/irondb/getting-started/configuration#tls-configuration) is in use, `https://nodename:8443`.
-* Hosted: If this datasource will access data through Apica, then the URL should be set as: `https://api.apica.com`
+* Hosted: If this datasource will access data through Circonus, then the URL
+* should be set as: `https://api.circonus.com`

 ## IRONdb Details[​](https://docs.circonus.com/irondb/tools/irondb-grafana#irondb-details) <a href="#irondb-details" id="irondb-details"></a>